-Following on from my last story where I introduced some common patterns used to build chat bots, we’re now going to look at the basics of building chat bots with IBM Watson.
+Following on from my last article where I introduced some common patterns used to build chat bots, we’re now going to look at the basics of building chat bots with IBM Watson.

-The Watson Conversation service is available on Blumix and enables you to build apps that include natural language processing and a structured conversation.
+The Watson Conversation service is available on Bluemix and enables you to build apps that include natural language processing and a structured conversation.
 The service provides an API which you can call from an app or website to hook into your chat bot.

 Language processing is achieved through defining intents and entities.
 In brief, intents are the possible meanings of what the user says, and entities are the parameters in the user’s text, e.g. objects, places, etc.

 In Watson Assistant, you define an intent by providing a number of examples which have the same meaning (i.e. the same ‘intent’).
 So, for example, if you wanted Watson to understand when someone was asking where something is, you might provide some examples such as:

 Now of course you don’t want to give the same response to every “where is” question as they might be asking about different places.
 This is where entities come in.
 We can define the locations we are interested in as an entity:

 Here we have a “location” entity, with a number of values, each of which is a different location.
 Each value can also have synonyms.
 So with this I can now provide a different answers for “where is reception?” and “where is the toilet?”, which would certainly help avoid any mess at reception…